 For more than five decades, we have been meeting customer and market demands for complex optical filters.
-Our company’s story begins in the 1960s, when scientists at the Danish Light Laboratory recommended that the people at Carl Zeiss and Leica in Germany swap out their coloured glass filters for thin-film interference filters to improve their fluorescence microscope’s performance.
+Our company’s story begins in the 1960s, when thin-film scientists at the Danish Laboratory for Technical Optics recommended that the people at Carl Zeiss and Leica in Germany swap out their coloured glass filters for thin-film interference filters to improve their fluorescence microscope’s performance.
 Zeiss and other manufacturers took this advice, which led to an increased demand for custom optical thin-film filters.

 By the 1970s, we were working to meet this demand with our innovative volume manufacturing of thin film fluorescence filters.
 Two decades later, our new technique for automated deposition of advanced optical coatings was helping manufacturers of analytical instruments improve their standards; and in the early 2000s, Delta was one of the first companies to produce ultra-hard-coated optical filters.

 Today, the design and manufacture of high-performance fluorescence custom optical filters is our main business.
 And with the our in-house design and production tools, we continue to meet the needs of our discerning OEM customers.